cakephp/docs/en/views/helpers/breadcrumbs.rst

         ['controller' => 'products', 'action' => 'index']
     );

-    // Prepended middleware will be put at the top of the list
+    // Prepended crumbs will be put at the top of the list
     $this->Breadcrumbs->prepend(
         'Products',
         ['controller' => 'products', 'action' => 'index']